 Bonus tips for your time in Venice:

-- Skip the suitcase.
+- Skip the heavy suitcase.
 You will be doing a lot of walking and maneuvering a lot of stairs in Venice.
-If your hotel is not directly on the Grand Canal, I would recommend skipping the suitcase as it will be a pain to maneuver around the the rocky roads of the ancient city.
+If your hotel is not directly on the Grand Canal, I would recommend skipping the suitcase as it will be a pain to maneuver around the rocky roads of the ancient city.

 - Buy your blown glass in Murano.
 You will find so many opportunities and places to buy blown glass around the main island of Venice.
 Do your best to hold off on buying it though!
-You will find better quality and more intricate pieces of blown glass if you go the island of Murano.
+You will find better quality and more intricate pieces of blown glass if you go to the island of Murano.
 You may also be able to meet the artist of your piece if you are lucky!

 - Plan to get the day pass for the ferry, it lasts for 24 hours.
 It costs around 20 Euro per person, but it makes your life so much easier as all travel in Venice is done by walking or by boat.
 The Vesperatto will also take you to Murano.

 - Hotels will hold your bags even after you check out for the day.
 If you are planning on spending part of the day in Venice after you check out, most hotels actually expect this and will have a plan in place to hold your luggage.
 Take advantage of this!